ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - The perspective known as 4E cognition (embodied, embedded, enactive, extended) stresses the relevance of embodied interactions with the environment for understanding cognition.
 - The Extended Mind Hypothesis (HEC) posits that cognition can extend beyond the brain, involving external artifacts and environment features in driving cognitive processes.
 - Cognitive tools (like pen and paper) are routinely used as cognitive extensions in professional and academic settings, creating a "unified, densely coupled system" where the brain complements external structures.
-- The use of AI models (like GPT) as tools that provide enhanced **technical scaffolding (S\_t)** and mediate thinking processes aligns with the functional role of the More Knowledgeable Other (MKO) in the Zone of Proximal Development (ZPD).
+- The use of AI models (like GPT) as tools that provide enhanced technical scaffolding (S\_t) can support the MKO-style guidance/collaboration that makes the ZPD workable—i.e., the shift from what is possible independently to what becomes possible with assistance—without implying the AI is a conscious ‘other’.

 ### 2. Is Your Model Suggesting Something New?
 (Novelty and Contribution)
 Yes, your model offers three primary novel contributions by providing a specific, interwoven architecture that integrates psychoanalytic processing with cognitive and dialogical theory.